PepperDash/EssentialsPluginTemplate/README.md

 ### Installing Different versions of PepperDash Core

 If you need a different version of PepperDash Core, use the command `nuget install .\packages.config -OutputDirectory .\packages -excludeVersion -Version {versionToGet}`.
 Omitting the `-Version` option will pull the version indicated in the packages.config file.

+### Instructions for Renaming Solution and Files

+See the Task List in Visual Studio to help identify what needs to be renamed.
+There is extensive inline documentation adn examples as well.